golovach-ivan/Correct-by-Construction/competitors/kadena.md

-## Kadena
+## Kadena (blockchain)

 ### Kadena history
-Kadena is a continuation of the JP Morgan project Juno, which was developed based on the Raft consensus algorithm.
-Kadena was built by the two key developers who built Juno: Will Martino and Stuart Popejoy that iterated on the idea for a year and open sourced the project in February of 2016, adding **Pact**.
+[Kadena](http://kadena.io/) is a continuation of the **JP Morgan** project Juno/Tangaroa, which was developed based on the **Raft consensus algorithm**.
+Kadena was built by the two key developers who built Juno: Will Martino and Stuart Popejoy, that iterated on the idea for a year and open sourced the project in February of 2016, adding Pact.

+### Topology of Blockchain (Chainweb)
+Chainweb is a parallel-chain architecture which can combine hundreds to thousands of Proof-of-Work blockchains, increasing throughput to 10,000 transactions per second and beyond.
+The Chainweb network transacts a single currency using trustless Simple Payment Verification (SPV) cross-chain transfers.
+Chains incorporate the Merkle roots of each other to enforce a single super chain offering an effective hash power that is the sum of each individual chain’s hash rate.

+### Concensus protocol (ScalableBFT / Tangaroa)
+ScalableBFT is Byzantine Fault Tolerant (BFT) variant of the Raft consensus algorithm inspired by the original Raft algorithm and the Practical Byzantine Fault Tolerance (PBFT) algorithm.

-### Pact
+### Pact (language)

 **Pact is an interpreted language**.
 Pact sources saved in ??blockchain?? (no compilation step) and interpreted during ???.
 For any function definition in a Pact module, any subsequent call to another function is inlined (???when???: before typecheck/verify/exec).
 Pact module loading to resolve all references in advance, meaning that instead of addressing functions in a lookup table, the function definition is directly injected (or “inlined”) into the callsite. where the code is always available.

 **Pact is Turing-incomplete language**.
-Pact prohibits recursion and unterminated loops (recursion is detected when smart-contract modules are loaded into the blockchain). there is no recursion (recursion is detected before execution and results in an error) and no ability to loop indefinitely.
+Pact prohibits recursion and unterminated loops (recursion is detected when smart-contract modules are loaded into the blockchain).
 Pact does support operation on list structures via *map*, *fold* and *filter*, but since there is no ability to define infinite lists, these are necessarily bounded.

 **Pact is database-focused language**. modeling and maintaining database schemas.